 If a student repeating the course has received 65% or better for the laboratory component of the course within the past three terms, they may apply for exemption from the lab.
 Students must obtain an exemption form from the Biology Laboratory Convenor or from the Coordinator of Biology.
-The exemption form should be completed with appropriate signatures and returned to the Biology Laboratory Convenor within the first week of classes.
-If students are exempted, their previous lab mark will be carried over in calculating their final mark for the course in the current term.
+The exemption form should be completed with appropriate signatures and returned to the Biology Laboratory Convenor Vorvenor are exempted, their previous lab mark will be carried over in calculating their final mark for the course in the current term.